 Both Pages on Kensington and The Next Page have closed their storefronts to the public.
 You can order a delivery from these sister bookstores at no extra charge by purchasing a book online or by phone at 403-283-6655 (Pages on Kensington) and 403-452-6550 (The Next Page in Inglewood).
 Same-day delivery is usually possible if an order is placed before 3 p.m., and your book can be dropped by your door or in your mailbox.
 Both stores have extensive selections within fiction, non-fiction, poetry and more.

-Shelf Life Books has closed its storefront to the public, but continues to offer its online store with standard shipping rates.
-Recently, it began offering hand-delivery and shipping-rate discounts on a case-by-case basis.
-You can inquire by phone at 403-265-1033 or by emailing firstname.lastname@example.org.
+Shelf Life Books has closed its storefront to the public, but continues to offer its online store and take phone orders.
+Both delivery and curbside pick-up are available Monday to Saturday from 11 a.m. to 4 p.m.
+You can inquire by phone at 403-265-1033 or by emailing firstname.lastname@example.org for more information.
 Shelf Life’s motto is “truly independent” and its offerings reflect this — beyond popular titles in fiction, non-fiction and poetry, there are great zines, books on underground music culture, queer culture, feminism and politics.

 100, 1302 4 St. S.W., 403-265-1033, shelflifebooks.com